X-ICP: Localizability-Aware LiDAR Registration for Robust Localization in Extreme Environments: Localizability Detection Module

 \subsubsection{Information Pair Contribution}

 The second part of the proposed information analysis is to formulate the contribution of each \textbf{information pair}, defined as $\big(_{\mathtt{L}}{\boldsymbol{p}},\; _{\mathtt{L}}{\boldsymbol{n}}\big)$.
 A formal relationship is required between the information pairs and the optimization cost to assess how much a pair contributes to the cost.
 Gelfand et al.~\cite{gelfand2003} showed that the squared summation of these contributions provides reasonable estimates of the eigenvalues of the optimization Hessian, suggesting that the Jacobian-based localizability formulation and eigenvalues are correlated.
-Similar to other works~\cite{gelfand2003, kwok2016improvements, DNSS}, \mbox{X-ICP} utilizes the elements of the \mbox{Jacobian} (instead of the Hessian) directly, simplifying the formulation and allowing for more practical deployment in various environments.
+Similar to other works~\cite{gelfand2003, kwok2016improvements, DNSS}, \mbox{X-ICP} utilizes the elements of the \mbox{Jacobian} (instead of the Hessian) directly, as inferred from Equation~\eqref{eq:huge_cost}, simplifying the formulation and allowing for more practical deployment in various environments while keeping the formulation correlated to the optimization Jacobian.

 \paragraph{Analogy to Classical Mechanics} In an analogy to classical mechanics, the optimization \mbox{Jacobian} measures the magnitude of the wrench induced locally by each information pair.
 A wrench system consist of elements such as $\textbf{force}(\boldsymbol{n})$ and $\textbf{torque}(\boldsymbol{\tau} = \boldsymbol{p}\times\boldsymbol{n})$.
 An illustration of the underlying wrench system and localizability concept in 2D is provided in Fig.~\ref{fig:intution}, illustrating an environment consisting of two perpendicular and a semi-circular wall.
 Moreover, the shown map frame $\mathtt{M}$ does not need to align with the principal directions of the environment (e.g., $\boldsymbol{v}_{t_1}$), as the localizability detection of \mbox{X-ICP} is done in the optimization's eigenspace, rendering it invariant to the orientation of the robot with respect to the environment.